danfuzz/samizdat/README.md

 $ ./demo/run-all --runtime=tot --compiler=simple --clean-build --time
 ```

-As of this writing, running this command takes about 33 minutes on a
+As of this writing, running this command takes about fifteen minutes on a
 mid-range laptop of recent vintage.